exoplatform/exo-documentation/docs/GettingStarted.rst

 |image222|

-From the dislayed interface, you have three possible options to add a file :
+From the displayed interface, you have three options to add a file :

 - Drag and drop a file into the upload area
 - Upload manually from your device